polo-language/zip-blocks/README.md

 #### zipFilesInDir(inputDir, [outputDir], [name], [callback])

 Adds all files at the root of `inputDir` to a set of zip archives.
 Each of the archives produced is smaller than or equal to the `blockSize` setting.
 (The original motivation was to zip a set of files into archives that can be individually sent as email attachments.)
-If no `outputDir` is provided, zip files are written to `inputDir`. `name` is used as the base name for the generated archives. `callback` does not receive any arguments.
+If no `outputDir` is provided, zip files are written to `inputDir`. `name` is used as the base name for the generated archives; defaults to the name of the input directory. `callback` does not receive any arguments.

 #### zipIndividually(inputDir, [outputDir], [name], [callback])